|Holiday||Sundays & public holidays|

 The supervisor of fine yuzen kimono making

 Kyo-tegaki-yuzen dyeing is produced by thoroughly fragmented division of labour and involves up to 15 various processes.
-Tomihiro Senko is mastering all these sophisticated processes to create high-quality order-made products.
+Sairin(Tomihiro Senko) is mastering all these sophisticated processes to create high-quality order-made products.
 The atelier is excelling in a special technique which consists of using a paintbrush instead of a writing brush for the deepest penetration of dyes into the fabric.
-Tomihiro Senko is an experienced supervisor of all the kimono-making processes and provides fine goods for the Imperial household.
+Sairin(Tomihiro Senko) is an experienced supervisor of all the kimono-making processes and provides fine goods for the Imperial household.
 Familiar with the traditional patterns and designs, the atelier is also known for the production of elegant miscellaneous Japanese-style textile goods.

 |Note||Brochure in Japanese is available|